 What is an anime drawing style?
 Is it something that differentiates one artwork from another?
-Could it be so?
-Something so simple.
+Could it be something so simple?

 If you look at all the awesome art online, every piece is done in a certain way.
 With a certain style, and when that style is honed for years, it will start to look like his/her style —a unique style for that artist.

 Every artwork is different in content but more so in style.
-In my opinion, style can be linked to one person.
+Usually, a drawing style can be linked to one person.
 It can also be said that the style is his/her own way of drawing.
 Something that makes it his/her own.
-Let’s talk more about this and see if we can come to a solution here.

-It is always interesting to scroll through DeviantArt, Artstation, Behance, Pixiv, and other known art sites, just to find awesome new anime art from new and old artists.
+It is always interesting to scroll through DeviantArt, Artstation, Behance, Pixiv, and other known art sites to find awesome new anime art from new and old artists.

 Of course, I have my own watchlists and am always excited to see what other artists have created.
-Seeing new anime and manga drawings and artworks from people always gives me so much inspiration.
+Seeing new anime and manga drawings and artworks from people always inspires me greatly.

 If you haven’t drawn those yet, please do and see the difference.
 I bet you will be surprised.

 Usually, doing those once every year is a good starting point.
-You will notice how differently you approach the drawing process, and you can also see the evolution of your drawing style.
+You will notice how differently you approach the drawing process and see the evolution of your drawing style.

-Suppose we think about all the mentioned art sites, Behance, Pixiv, Artstation, etc. You see some artwork on the front page, and if it’s from someone you are following, I believe you can immediately say who made that artwork even before seeing the artist’s name.
+If we consider all the mentioned digital art sites, Behance, Pixiv, Artstation, etc. You see some artwork on the front page, and if it’s from someone you are following, I believe you can immediately say who made that artwork even before seeing the artist’s name.

 I think that is the core essence of having a unique drawing style.
 It is a style in which one can associate with a specific person.

-Always when you see Artgerms artwork on different sites, you most likely instantly recognize that oh, there’s Stanley’s new drawing.
+When you see Artgerms artwork on different sites, you most likely instantly recognize that there’s Stanley’s new drawing.

 I mean, the drawings just kind of pops out.
-Your eyes are used to notice those drawings.
-You are kind of used to see those drawings.
+Your eyes are used to noticing those drawings.
+You are kind of used to seeing those drawings.

 That is because you have been following a certain artist for a while and know how they draw and how the drawings usually look alike.

-In the same way, you also develop and find a certain style in time, just by drawing and learning new techniques along the way, constantly drawing year after year, honing that drawing style that you are currently accustomed to.
+In the same way, you also develop and find a certain anime style in time just by drawing and learning new techniques along the way, constantly drawing year after year, honing that drawing style that you are currently accustomed to.

-With time, you will see what you like, and what you don’t like, what kind of line art you like, what kind of color palette you like, and shapes and forms.
+With time, you will see what you like and what you don’t like, what kind of line art you like, what kind of color palette you like, and what shapes and forms.

-All these things will shape the way you draw anime and manga art, creating yourself a style that is yours.
-It’s your preferences for drawing, how you like to draw.
+All these things will shape the way you draw anime and manga art, creating a style that is yours.
+It’s your preferences for drawing and how you like to draw.
 That is the way you develop a style.

 If you think about it, your drawing style is usually a combination of coloring, line art, shading, lighting, and rendering style.